Brionconroy/coffee-social-react/README.md

 ## Reviews Form

-+ This page lets you write a review for baristas.
++ This page lets you write a review for a barista.

 <details>